swipetrack/switchboard/README.md

 ## Direct Message

-If you would like to send a direct message concerning Switchboard, email rmoon@swipetrack.com with "Switchboard" somewhere in the subject line.
+If you would like to send a direct message concerning Switchboard, email switchboard@swipetrack.com.